atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 All default environment variables are declared in Dockerfiles/zabbix.env file.

-By default, the PROXY environement variables are copied on docker containers : HTTP_PROXY, HTTPS_PROXY, NO_PROXY
+By default, the folowwing XXX_PROXY environment variables are copied in zabbix context : HTTP_PROXY, HTTPS_PROXY, NO_PROXY

-To change it, adapt and export your PROXY environement variables:
+To change it, open a terminal and change your XXX_PROXY environement variables:

 export HTTP_PROXY="http://<proxy_ip>:<proxy_port>"